jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-66-forex-intraday-EURSEK-probs.svg %}
 {% chart fig-67-forex-intraday-EURTRY-probs.svg %}

-Notice in some of these charts there is a large spike in the concentration of price changes at or around zero.
-I suspect this is because there are certain times of day where these instruments are thinly traded and don't move very much.
+Notice that in some of these charts there is a large spike in the concentration of price changes at or around zero.
+I suspect this is because there are certain times of day when these instruments are thinly traded and don't move very much.

 ## Cryptocurrencies